gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 35: August 08, Thursday
+**Today's Progress**: Continue to explore ProcessJS using drawings, colors, shapes and arithmetics.
+Reviewed and Solved some js problems.

 ## Day 34: August 07, Wednesday
 **Today's Progress**: Solved more of js challenges from the webdev course and FCC.
 Played with arithmetics and also drawings using ProcessingJS library.